DataDog/dd-trace-rb/docs/GettingStarted.md

 For the general APM documentation, see our [setup documentation][setup docs].

-For more information about what APM looks like once your application is sending information to Datadog, take a look at [Visualizing your APM data][visualization docs].
+For more information about what APM looks like once your application is sending information to Datadog, take a look at [Terms and Concepts][visualization docs].

 For the library API documentation, see our [YARD documentation][yard docs].